-When people decide to buy a home they might assume that the only expenses they’ll need to make after moving in is the monthly mortgage payment and upgrading the home so it feels like theirs.
+When people decide to buy a home they might assume that the only expenses they’ll need to make after moving in are the monthly mortgage payment and upgrading the home so it feels like theirs.
 Prospective homeowners are always shocked when they realize the real cost of owning a home.
-Understanding all the first-time homebuyers expenses is key to a positive experience!
+Understanding all the first-time homebuyer expenses is key to a positive experience!

 To ensure a better overall experience, a great place to start is by setting expectations accurately for first-time homebuyers from the start.
 Once set, we can get to work looking for the perfect home to meet your needs.

 Americans are naturally one of the most optimistic people you’ll ever meet.
 You’ve been sold the American dream from a young age and taught to believe that it’s all within your grasp.
 A recent study showed that 85% of millennials believe they’ll achieve the dream of owning a home even though they don’t have a plan for getting there.